gtolomei/academic-kickstart/content/home/experience.md

   date_start = "2017-07-18"
   date_end = ""
   description = """
-  Responsibilities include:
+  **Main Goals:**
-  Research activities on topics at the intersection of machine learning and computer security.
-Establishment of a multidisciplinary team focused on adversarial machine learning in collaboration with Ca' Foscari University of Venice, Italy.
+  -  Research activities on topics at the intersection of machine learning and computer security.
+  -  Establishment of a multidisciplinary team focused on adversarial machine learning in collaboration with Ca' Foscari University of Venice, Italy.
   """

 [[experience]]